vatesfr/xen-orchestra/backups_and_disaster_recovery.md

 This feature is close to Backups, but it creates a snapshot when planned to do so.
 It also handles the retention (to remove the oldest snapshot).

+**Warning**: snapshots are not backups.
+They help to rollback to a previous state, but all snapshots are on the same Storage than their original disk.
+If you lose the original VDI (or the SR), you'll **lose all your snapshots**.

 [Read more about it](https://xen-orchestra.com/blog/xen-orchestra-4-2/#schedulerollingsnapshots).

 ## Disaster recovery